sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/configuration-inventory-schedules-run-time.md

   - Processing of Cyclic Workflows is by far more efficient than processing of Cyclic Orders.
 - Error Handling
   - Failure
-    - If a job in a Workflow fails, then this will occur for each Order instance of a Cyclic Order individually.
+    - If a job in a Workflow fails, then this will occur individually for each Order instance of a Cyclic Order.
     - If a job within a *Cycle Instruction* fails, then depending on the error handling in place, any cycles that would occur while an Order is in a *failed* state will be skipped.
   - Notification
     - For each failing Order instance of a Cyclic Order a Notification is created.